Papua New Guinea Reports More Than 2,000 People Buried In Landslide - UrduPoint

 "The situation remains unstable as the landslip continue to shift slowly, posing ongoing danger to both the rescue teams and survivors alike," the disaster centre said.

-The scale of the catastrophe required "immediate and collaborative actions from all players", it said, including the army, and national and regional responders.
+The scale of the catastrophe required "immediate and collaborative actions from all players", it said, including the army, and national and provincial responders.

-It called on the UN to inform Papua New Guinea's development partners "and other international friends" of the crisis, with relief to be coordinated through the disaster centre.
+It called on the United Nations to inform Papua New Guinea's development partners "and other international friends" of the crisis.

 Locals and rescue teams have been using shovels and pieces of wood to find bodies under the landslide -- a mix of car-sized boulders, uprooted trees and churned-up earth that is thought to be up to eight metres (26 feet) deep.